Farmers Insurance: Auto, Home, and Renters

 • Glass deductible buyback.
 This covers your glass and windshield with a low deductible of $100.

 • Full glass coverage.
-With full glass coverage, you receive glass and windshield repairs with no deductible.
+With full glass on your policy, you receive glass and windshield repairs with no deductible.

 • Spare parts.
 If you need to use any spare parts, this coverage will pay for up to $750 in replacements.